VladimirMakaev/cqrs-journey-doc/00_WhatOthersSaying.markdown

 *~ Adam Dymitruk, Systems Architect*

 > The work that patterns & practices is doing here is very important as it is packaging the concepts in a digestible fashion and helping developers to wade through the ambiguities of CQRS.
-The real world experiences captured within the journey project will be invaluable to folks looking at applying CQRS within their application development”
+The real world experiences captured within the journey project will be invaluable to folks looking at applying CQRS within their application development"

 *~ Glenn Block, Senior Program Manager, Microsoft, Windows Azure SDK for Node.js, Organizer at ALT.NET Seattle Chapter*

-> The p&p team’s dedication and hard work go hand-in-hand with the very high level of competency present on the team.
+> The p&p team's dedication and hard work go hand-in-hand with the very high level of competency present on the team.
 Their attention to detail, insistence on clarity, and open collaboration with the community all led to the creation of material representing enormous value to consumers of the guidance.
 I definitely plan on referencing this material and code in future engagements because I think my clients will derive many benefits from it–a win-win for everyone!

 *~ Josh Elster, Principal, Liquid Electron*

 > CQRS is a very important pattern, and a tool that any cloud developer should have in his or her tool-belt.
 It is particularly well-suited for the cloud since it allows for the implementation of massively scalable solutions based on simple, common patterns (like queues, event handlers, and view models, to name a few).
 Like all patterns, there are several concrete, correct ways of implementing CQRS.
-A journey of the type undertaken by Microsoft’s patterns & practices team is a great way to explore the different options, tradeoffs, and even possible mistakes one can make along the way, and accelerate one’s learning of the CQRS pattern.
+A journey of the type undertaken by Microsoft's patterns & practices team is a great way to explore the different options, tradeoffs, and even possible mistakes one can make along the way, and accelerate one's learning of the CQRS pattern.

 *~ Shy Cohen, Principal, Shy Cohen Consulting*